MaxwellCaron/maxwellcaron.github.io/writeups/cloud/pwnedlabs/path-traversal-to-aws-credentials-to-s3.md

 ---
 title: Path Traversal to AWS Credentials to S3
-layout: list
-permalink: /writeups/cloud/pwnedlabs/
 ---

 # Entry Point